 Sounds great but do they work?
-In the reviews below, we’ll take a look at the top self-cleaning litter boxes on the market to see which ones will make your life easier.
+Keep reading for the best self cleaning cat litter box reviews on where we discuss the best self cleaning litter boxes on the market to see which ones will make your life easier.

 |Best Overall||PetSafe ScoopFree Ultra Automatic Cat Litter Box||

 |Premium Choice||CatGenie Self Cleaning Cat Litter Box||

 |PetSafe Self-Cleaning Cat Litter Box||

 The 6 Best Automatic Self-Cleaning Cat Litter Boxes

 1. PetSafe ScoopFree Ultra Automatic Cat Litter Box – Best Overall